tv-indicator-page">

 • Exits are explicit: the template sends order_action: "flat" on exit conditions.

-• Quantity/SL/TP are inputs; platform rules decide whether SL/TP fields are included.
+• Quantity and SL/TP are inputs; platform rules decide whether SL/TP fields are included.

-• You can drop in your own entry/exit logic — routing stays intact.
+• You can replace the demo entry/exit logic with your own logic while keeping routing intact.

 //@version=6